Pinkster

 Pinkster is a spring festival, taking place in late May or early June.
 The name is a variation of the Dutch word Pinksteren, meaning "Pentecost".
-Pinkster in English almost always refers to the festivals held by African Americans (both free and enslaved) in the Northeastern United States, particularly in the early 19th century.
-To the Dutch, Pinkster was a religious holiday, a chance to rest, gather and celebrate religious services like baptisms and confirmations.
+Pinkster in English refers to the festivals held by the Black population of New York and New Jersey, particularly in the early 19th century.
+To the Dutch, Pinkster was a religious holiday, a chance to rest, gather and celebrate Chrisitan sacraments like baptisms and confirmations.
 It also had a long tradition as a day of dance and merriment.
-For their enslaved Africans, Pinkster was a time free from work and a chance to gather and catch up with family and friends.
+For enslaved people, Pinkster was a time free from work and a chance to gather and catch up with family and friends.

 Pentecost is a Christian feast falling on the seventh Sunday after Easter, in remembrance of the descent of the Holy Spirit, in the guise of flames, upon the apostles at the "Feast of the Harvest" (Ex.
 23:16), also known as Whitsunday, enabling the apostles to spread the news of Christ in all languages, (glossolalia or the "gift of tongues") (Acts 2).

 Pinksteren was also a celebration of the change of the seasons and of spring renewal.
 Various customs are intended to invoke the growth and fertility of fields and pastures.
 These include, for example, setting up Pentecost trees (pinksterkroon), that have the same origin as the maypoles.
 In many places inhabitants decorate village fountains with flowers and birch branches to which they attach colorful ribbons and chains of colored eggs.